-To calculate the utilisation of the market risk limit, the Company applies the "simple" approach as defined in the Derivatives Ordinance.
+To calculate the utilisation of the market risk limit, the Company applies the "simple" approach as defined in the regulation on risk management and risk measurement for the use of derivatives, securities lending and repurchasing agreements in investment funds pursuant to KAGB (hereinafter referred to as "DerivateV").
 It adds up the total applicable amounts of all derivatives, securities loans and securities repurchase agreements that lead to the increase of the investment level.
 The market value of the underlying will be taken as a basis for the total applicable amounts of derivatives and financial instruments with derivative components.
 The total applicable amounts for market risk through the use of derivatives and financial instruments with derivative components cannot exceed the value of the Fund's assets.